 Today (Thursday 2nd May 2024) marks World Password Day, a celebration of passwords originally instigated by Intel back in 2016 to encourage people to be more vigilant online by creating complex and regularly updated passwords.
-Since 2016, the stakes of our digital assets have increased massively, making World Password Day more appropriate than ever.
+Since 2016, the stakes of our digital assets have continued to increase, making World Password Day a more appropriate reminder of the importance of secure passwords than ever.

-Indeed, given the extent to which we function online, maintaining strong digital security may now be equally or more important than locking our front doors.
+Indeed, given the extent to which we now function online, maintaining strong digital security is now equally, or maybe even more important than locking our front doors.

 But nowadays, protecting our digital assets comes down to a lot more than just having a strong password.
-With the proliferation of AI-powered tools on the dark web, cybercriminals are now more agile and powerful than ever, particularly when it comes to cracking passwords.
-For this reason, there is a big incentive to start using other access and user identification methods that are deemed more secure.
+With the proliferation of AI-powered tools on the dark web, cybercriminals are now even more agile and powerful, particularly when it comes to cracking passwords.
+For this reason, there is a big incentive for web users to start using other access and user identification methods that are deemed more secure.
 These include:

 Are the days of password use numbered?